Diocletian: Maximian made Augustus

 Maximian's campaigns were not proceeding as smoothly.
 The Bagaudae had been easily suppressed, but Carausius, the man he had put in charge of operations against Saxon and Frankish pirates on the Saxon Shore, had, according to literary sources, begun keeping the goods seized from the pirates for himself.
 Maximian issued a death warrant for his larcenous subordinate.
 Carausius fled the Continent, proclaimed himself emperor, and agitated Britain and northwestern Gaul into open revolt against Maximian and Diocletian.

 Far more probable, according to the archaeological evidence, is that Carausius had held some important military post in Britain, already had a firm basis of power in Britain and Northern Gaul, and profited from the lack of legitimacy of the central government.
 Carausius strove to have his legitimacy as a junior emperor acknowledged by Diocletian: in his coinage, he extolled the "concord" between him and the central power.
 One bronze piece from 290 read PAX AVGGG, "the Peace of the three Augusti"; on the other side, it showed Carausius together with Diocletian and Maximian, with the caption CARAVSIVS ET FRATRES SVI, "Carausius & his brothers".
-However, Diocletian could not allow a breakaway regional usurper following in Postumus's footprints to enter, of his own accord, the imperial college.
+Diocletian could not allow a breakaway regional usurper following in Postumus's footprints to enter, of his own accord, the imperial college.

 Spurred by the crisis, on 1 April 286, Maximian took up the title of Augustus (emperor).
 Unusually, Diocletian could not have been present to witness it.
 It has even been suggested that Maximian usurped the title and was only later recognized by Diocletian in hopes of avoiding civil war.
 This suggestion is unpopular, as it is clear that Diocletian meant for Maximian to act with a certain amount of independence.
 It may be posited that Diocletian felt the need to bind Maximian closer to him, by making him his empowered associate, to avoid the possibility of him striking some sort of deal with Carausius.

 Maximian realized that he could not immediately suppress the rogue commander, so in 287 he campaigned against tribes beyond the Rhine instead.
 As Carausius was allied to the Franks, Maximian's campaigns could be seen as an effort to deny him a basis of support on the mainland.
 The following spring, as Maximian prepared a fleet for an expedition against Carausius, Diocletian returned from the East to meet Maximian.
 The two emperors agreed on a joint campaign against the Alamanni.
 Diocletian invaded Germania through Raetia while Maximian progressed from Mainz.
 Each burned crops and food supplies as he went, destroying the Germans' means of sustenance.
 The two men added territory to the empire and allowed Maximian to continue preparations against Carausius without further disturbance.
 On his return to the East, Diocletian managed what was probably another rapid campaign against the resurgent Sarmatians.
-No details survive, but surviving inscriptions indicate that Diocletian took the title Sarmaticus Maximus after 289.
+No details survive, but surviving inscriptions indicate that Diocletian took the title Sarmaticus Maximus after 289, suggesting a successful campaign against the Sarmatians.